vporton/django-payee/README.md

 * [API docs](https://django-debits.readthedocs.io/en/latest/)

 # Commercial version

+This package is available under AGPL (only for free software with published source) and under a commercial license ($40 currently, for any commercial software).

 Pay $40 and you receive the commercial license (for one version of the software).
 [Pay now.](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=K6MJJ3LHQLJS2)